chew-z/itunes.vim/README.md

 You can also toggle Online/Offline mode with ```TunesOnline``` command.

 In large collection gathering all tracks takes a minute or two.
 It is done in the background with async script.
-You should see a message 'iTunes Library refreshed' when it's done.
+You should see a message *'iTunes Library refreshed'* when it's done.
 It will only happen first time you start the plugin.

 Your tracks and playlists are cached and during subsequent runs you should see results in an instant.
 Cache is persistent and stays between VIM restarts.
 All subsequnt queries are against a cache hence they are quick.

-If you add new tracks and playslist you may want to refresh cache of your iTunes Library. ```:TunesRefresh``` does just that.
-Again refreshing takes a minute and you may not see refreshed results right away.
+If you add new tracks and playlists you may want to refresh cache of iTunes Library. ```:TunesRefresh``` does just that.
+Again refreshing takes a minute and you may not see results right away.

 Toggling Online/Offline with ```TunesOnline```  also refreshes cache.[^3]